GiuliaDAngelo/von-mises-filters/README.md

 # von-mises-filters
-This is a prototype network that uses van Mises filters
+This is a prototype network that uses von Mises filters

 ## install dependencies